 Provider Network Design

-In a health care landscape where providers are shrinking due to hospital consolidation and mergers, The Alliance is continually growing to ensure convenient access to high-value care for our employers.
-Our Smarter Networks℠ are comprised of several high-performing provider networks that drives employers to save through smart innovation.
+In a healthcare landscape where providers are shrinking due to hospital consolidation and mergers, The Alliance is continually growing to ensure convenient access to high-value care for our employer-members.
+Our Smarter Networks℠ are comprised of several high-performing provider networks that drive employers to save through smart innovation.

 Benefit Plan Design

 Strategic benefit plan design brings together all four core drivers by incentivizing employees to choose high-value care – which saves them and their employer money.
-Just one example: some of our employer-members offer QualityPath® to their employee populations and will actually pay them cash incentives for having a test or procedure done at a particular provider.
+Just one example: some of our employer-members pay their employees cash incentives for having a test or procedure done at a particular provider.
 Why?
 Because pricing can vary wildly from provider to provider, employers can afford to pay their employees hundreds – sometimes thousands – of dollars to use a provider that offers the same (if not, better) quality, but at a much lower cost.

-And if you recall the section about designing provider networks that offer a wide range of high-value providers, you can understand how good benefit design means tiering networks to nudge employees to lower-cost providers makes sense.
+And if you recall the section about designing provider networks that offer a wide range of high-value providers, you can understand how good benefit design means tiering networks to nudge employees to lower-cost providers.